 Tommy: ...Let me tell you somethin' the next time I run into a burning building and refuse to bring out anybody who's not the same color as me, then that's when you can bring my angry, pink, sober, Irish, a* back down here.
 Got it?

-Knight Captain Cullen in Dragon Age II is strongly opposed to granting freedom to the mages, but he's also the first templar to show mercy to them if they deserve it.
+- Knight Captain Cullen in Dragon Age II is strongly opposed to granting freedom to the mages, but he's also the first templar to show mercy to them if they deserve it.
 By Dragon Age: Inquisition, it's clear that he's regretful of the bigot part.

 - Reggie Rowe of inFAMOUS: Second Son openly regards Conduits as threats to society (generally referring to them as Bio-Terrorists) and thinks of his brother Delsin as infected with a disease of sorts when he first gets his powers.
 Nonetheless, he can be convinced to give them a chance and is generally helpful (if somewhat reluctant) when it comes to Delsin.